DETENTION BY THE NUMBERS

 There are no known statistics for the total number of immigration detention facilities and the number of immigrants detained per year worldwide.
 Freedom for Immigrants has created this map based on data obtained by the Global Detention Project.

 The Global Detention Project (GDP) estimates that there have been at least 2,000 facilities used for immigration-related purposes in approximately 100 different countries over the last decade.
-Based on the most recent data available on each country researched by GDP, there are approximately 1,389 immigration detention facilities that detain over 1.1 million people per year right now.

 Imagine someone you loved was detained in another country